Organisations we support

 This approach holds that natural resource management challenges should not be simply approached as technical and often isolated ‘conservation’ issues.
 Instead, resource management needs to be achieved holistically taking into consideration the integrated management of different resource bases, such as forests, fisheries, wildlife and rangelands.
 Critically there is a great need to engage with the fundamentals upon which the management of natural resources is dependent – governance, democracy and livelihoods.
 These key factors are integral to TNRF’s promotion of a devolved ‘rights-based’ approach necessary for achieving its vision of equitable, sustainable and transparent management of Tanzania’s natural resources.

-We are especially interested in promoting and improving education.
+A Step Ahead is especially interested in promoting and improving education.
 Here lies one of the key elements in improving the future prospects of the livelihood of African people.
 By investing in education there is hope that Africans will be better equipped to influence policy in their own countries, plan for the future, and preserve their wildlife areas – a unique natural resource.

 While on safari we sometimes visit a school, and some of our guests feel they would like to help educational opportunities for the people in the areas they visit.